 Before we delve further into the development process for the website, it’s crucial to first plan the right strategy to ensure the success of your venture.
 This involves the following steps:

 1. Understanding the target audience and market demand

-A very important foundation before starting an Airbnb-like business is to understand who your target audience is going to be.
-Will you be targeting luxury vacationers, budget travellers, or a niche market segment?
+A very important foundation before starting your business and developing an Airbnb-like website is to understand who your target audience is going to be.
+Will you be targeting luxury vacationers, budget travelers, or a niche market segment?
 Try to understand who your potential guests are, what they are looking for in their rental property, and where they are located.

 2. Conducting market research and competitor analysis